chrisparsons83/FFDiscordClub/rules.md

 8.4b.
 If a commissioner is involved in the trade that is being reviewed, they will recuse themselves from the review.

 8.5.
-If players are deemed to have colluded, both players are immediately removed from the Association.
+If members are deemed to have colluded, both members are immediately removed from the Association.

 8.6.
 Players cannot be traded for FAAB budget.